pe-solutions/pe-rustlang/README.md

 <p align="center"><img src="logo.png"></p>

-Each folder is a full App solution, along with its proper Cargo.toml.
+Each folder is a Standalone full App Solution, along with its proper Cargo.toml.
+Enjoy!